wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/README.md

 - Working now with Promise at startup and plugins
 - New plugin for trains
 - new property baseDialog for L.TravelNotesInterface ( )

+## What's new in release 1.5.0

+- Issue #52 fixed : when saving the travel to the file, save also the edited route.
+- Issue #60 fixed : Add translations for roadbook
+- Issue #61 fixed : Disable right context menu when readonly travel.
+- Issue #62 fixed : Remove time from route popup when readonly travel.